-West London is one of the UK’s most productive regions, with major employment clusters including Heathrow, the White City Innovation District and soon HS2.
+West London is one of the UK’s most productive regions, with major employment clusters including Heathrow, the White City Innovation District, the Great West Corridor Opportunity Area, and soon HS2.
 But poor connectivity means people, skills and businesses cannot move easily between them, holding the subregion back and impacting the productivity of the whole UK.
-WLO will change that.
+The WLO will change that.

 This map indicates the route that the West London Orbital line will follow.
-The route makes use of existing track, currently used for freight trains, and will run as part of Transport for London’s Overground network.
+The route makes use of existing track, currently used for freight trains, and will run as part of Transport for London’s Overground network, connecting with HS2 and the Elizabeth Line at Old Oak Common.

 The WLO is supported by the Mayor of London and the map detailing the scheme from the Mayor’s Transport Strategy can be downloaded from the link below.

-By using existing rail lines, WLO is quicker to build, costs less, and causes less disruption
+By using existing rail lines, the WLO is quicker to build, costs less, and causes less disruption (with no major tunnelling or land acquisition), delivering big benefits for taxpayers and the environment.
+It could be up and running by the early 2030s.

 £474m wider economic benefits